athirareji321/NoSQL-Challenge/README.md

 - Import the data provided in the establishments.json file from the Terminal.
 Name the database uk_food and the collection establishments.
 - Within the notebook, import the libraries needed: PyMongo and Pretty Print (pprint).
 - Create an instance of the Mongo Client.
-- Confirm that the created the database and loaded the data properly:
+- Confirm that they created the database and loaded the data properly:
 - List the databases in MongoDB.
 Confirm that uk_food is listed
 - List the collection(s) in the database to ensure that establishments are there
 - Find and display one document in the establishment's collection using find_one and display with pprint.